tsevdos/phrappe.com/_posts/convenient-jquery-tips.md

 ## Specify a context

 By specifying a context, we help jQuery identify the elements we need, and as a result speed up things, especially on larger projects with complicated DOMs.
 It's also ridiculously easy to implement.
-Just pass a second parameter at the jQuery wrapper, for example :
+Just pass a second parameter at the jQuery wrapper, for example:

 ```js
 $("h1", "div#posts"); //using jQuery wrapper as context